New Patients (972) 382-6855

 Oral appliances for Sleep Apnea

 Oral appliance therapy can be an effective alternative to CPAP machines.
-Dr. Mark Sowell has training in the use of these devices.
+Dr. Mark Sowell and Dr. Sara Chen have training in the use of these devices.

 A recent parameters paper published in the journal Sleep by the American Academy of Sleep Medicine stated that oral appliances could be used as first-line therapy in some patients for treating mild to moderate OSA.
 The guidelines state: